Toyota GR Supra: GR Supra GT4

+The GR Supra GT4 Evo2 of RAFA Racing Team during the 2025 LP Building Solutions 120 at Watkins Glen International.

 Super GT

 Toyota announced the use of the Toyota Supra in the Japanese Super GT racing series from 2020 onward for Toyota Gazoo Racing.
-As of 2024, the GR Supra GT500 has won 18 races and 3 championships, and the GR Supra GT300 has won 8 races and 1 championship in their first 5 seasons in the Super GT Championship.
+As of 2025, the GR Supra GT500 has won 24 races and 4 championships, and the GR Supra GT300 has won 8 races and 1 championship in their first 5 seasons in the Super GT Championship.

 The GR Supra GT500 is used for the top class in the championship racing series, the GT500 class, alongside the GR Supra GT300 in the GT300 class.
 It has been used from the 2020 racing series onward for Toyota Gazoo Racing, replacing the Lexus LC500 GT500 and Toyota 86 MC (GT300).
 The GR Supra GT500 features a 670 hp 2.0-litre Toyota RI4A turbo four-cylinder engine, while the GR Supra GT300 features the 5.4-litre 2UR-GSE V8 engine according to JAF-GT GT300 regulations.

 In the 2021 Super GT Series, the Toyota GR Supra GT500 raced by TGR Team au TOM'S won the 2021 championship in the GT500 class, driven by Yuhi Sekiguchi and Sho Tsuboi.
 The team overcame a 16-point deficit in the final round of the season to win the championship.

 The 2023 Super GT Series resulted in championship victories for the Toyota GR Supra in both classes.
 The GR Supra GT500 raced by TGR Team au TOM'S won the championship in the GT500 class, driven by Sho Tsuboi and Ritomo Miyata, while the GR Supra GT300 raced by Saitama Green Brave won the championship in the GT300 class, driven by Hiroki Yoshida and Kohta Kawaai.

-Again in 2024, TGR Team au TOM'S won the championship in the GT500 class for a consecutive year, with drivers Sho Tsuboi and Ritomo Miyata.
+TGR Team au TOM'S continued to win the championship in the GT500 class for two more consecutive years, in 2024 and 2025, with drivers Sho Tsuboi and Kenta Yamashita both years.